Title II Report Card

 - Accrediting Association of Seventh-day Adventist Schools, Colleges, & Universities

-- All of the university's teacher preparation programs are approved by the Washington State Board of Education.
+- All of the university's teacher preparation programs are approved by the State of Washington Professional Standards Board (PESB).

 - Blend of theory and practice.
 Teacher certification candidates spend between 93 and 231 clock hours observing and assisting in K–12 classrooms prior to student teaching.